Personal Development

 Think about an accomplishment that you’ve made in the past.
 Did you achieve what you set out to do with no tracking along the way?
 It’s doubtful that you succeeded at your goal without monitoring your progress.

-Knowing how much progress you’ve made is challenging if you aren’t keeping track of it.
-Every day you exercise, make a homecooked meal, meditate, or whatever it is that you’re striving towards, be sure to make a note somewhere to keep track.
+Knowing how much progress you’ve made can be challenging if you aren’t keeping track of it.
+Every day you exercise, make a homecooked meal, meditate, or do whatever you’re striving towards, be sure to make a note somewhere to keep track.

 Bonus: If you like how an unbroken streak toward your goal looks on a calendar, keeping track of your progress is a great way to use this motivational tool.